Revolutionizing Clean Energy: Women at the Forefront of India's Green Transition

 A 2019 joint study by the International Energy Agency (IEA) and the Council on Energy, Environment and Water (CEEW) revealed that women account for an estimated 11% of the workforce in the rooftop solar sector in India.
 This is significantly less than the global average of 32% as per a 2018 survey by International Renewable Energy Agency (IRENA).
 However, the clean energy sector in India offers a unique opportunity to bridge this gap, particularly as more women enter core fields of study like engineering, technology, and environmental science.
 These are essential areas for driving innovation in the renewable energy sector, and we are seeing a slow but steady shift towards a more inclusive workforce.
 Empowering women in this sector isn’t just a matter of equity; it's a substantial economic opportunity.
 According to the McKinsey Global Institute, achieving gender parity could contribute an additional $3 trillion to India’s GDP by 2025.

 Initiatives like the Women’s Empowerment Scheme and inclusive hiring practices in the private sector are helping to ensure that women play an integral role in India’s clean energy future.
 While industry-wide figures show room for growth, Fluence has made intentional efforts to champion diversity.
-Since its inception in India two years ago, Fluence has focused on fostering a culture that welcomes women and supports their professional growth.
+Since its inception in India three years ago, Fluence has focused on fostering a culture that welcomes women and supports their professional growth.
 This is reflected in the policies, infrastructure, and cultural acceptance designed to empower women to contribute meaningfully.
 At Fluence’s Global Innovation Center in Bangalore, for example, women make up 20% of the team—a conscious decision driven by the understanding that diverse perspectives are crucial for innovation and sustainability.
 Globally, Fluence is home to many women leaders, from product development to operational roles, who serve as role models for young women entering the workforce.
 Here, gender diversity is not just a goal, but a fundamental principle woven into the fabric of our operations.

 Collaboration and partnerships are essential for driving sustainable change in the clean energy sector.
 How do you envision fostering greater collaboration between organizations and women leaders to accelerate progress towards a more inclusive and sustainable energy future in India?